ahmeddsamii/IPv4Validator/README.md

 # IPv4 Validation Function

 ## Overview
-This project contains a function `isIpCorrect(ipAddress: String): Boolean` that validates whether a given IP address is a valid IPv4 address.
+This project contains a function `testIpAddressValidity(ipAddress: String): Boolean` that validates whether a given IP address is a valid IPv4 address.
 The function checks the format and values of the IP address.

 ---